'The loan has done him good and if City played him, and I know they rate him highly, he’d breeze through games.'

-Peterborough United manager believes Jadel Katongo could play for Manchester City's first-team, but it's England Under 20 action for the teenager on Friday
+Edwards and Katango should be back in time to play for Posh in their League One game at home to Carlisle United on Good Friday.

-And the Posh boss suggested he would try and get Katongo back for next season, especially if they have achieved promotion to the Championship.
+He is with Cyprus for another friendly against Serbia in Larnaca on Monday (March 25, 5pm).

-Katongo, who is loan at London Road for the season from City, has enjoyed an impressive season at Posh despite having to wait patiently for first-team opportunities.
+Posh boss Darren Ferguson believes Katongo will one day play for City and the boss suggested he would try and get the 19 year-old back for next season, especially if Posh have achieved promotion to the Championship.

 Katongo has now appeared in 32 first-team games and scored the first Football League goal of his career in the recent 3-1 home win over Stevenage.